Bluffton IT Support Guide

 First, to understand how to set a budget, it helps to frame things in a proper light: your IT budget is an investment, not just an expense.

-So, consider your IT budget an investment.
+So, think of your IT budget as an investment.

 The next question is: how do you make it a good one?